-reGenerate Thumbnails Advanced (RTA) plugin comes in handy when you install a new WordPress theme on your site that has different image sizes.
+reGenerate Thumbnails Advanced (RTA) comes in handy when you install a new WordPress theme on your site that has different thumbnail sizes.
 While the newly uploaded images will be cropped and resized to fit your new theme, the old thumbnails will remain unchanged.
 Using RTA you can regenerate the thumbnails for all your existing images.

 It is also very useful when you have many not-used-anymore thumbnails and you want to remove them while making sure you have all the needed thumbnails generated.

 But it will do much more than this if you tweak its settings.
 So here's a quick guide on what each setting does.

 First, you need to to change the settings of regeneration (if you need it).
 That's displayed on the right side, or if the screen is small enough, top of the screen.

 Register custom image sizes.
 This helps with regenerating sizes which are not registered with WordPress.
 If you notice a new plugin is adding sizes not present in the list below (which means such plugin is not properly registering its sizes on WordPress), you can use this setting to register them with WordPress and make sure the thumbnail regeneration process will create them too for the old images.

 Or you maybe just want a new image size on your site.
 Just add the size here.